HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 * "class" - the type of link.
 Must be one of the values: "H5L_TYPE_HARD", "H5L_TYPE_SOFT", or "H5L_TYPE_EXTERNAL"
 * "created" - timestamp of when the link was created
 * "id" - for hard links, the id value is the id of the dataset or group the link points to
-* "h5path" - for soft or external links, this is a string that gives the HDF5 path the object is expected to be found
+* "h5path" - for soft or external links, this is a string that gives the HDF5 path where the object is expected to be found
 * "domain" - for external links, this is a string that gives the domain which the linked object is a member of

 Notes: